 Problem summary, execution time, CPU timestamp, tier, node, process ID, thread name, etc.

 Call graphs show the execution flow for the transaction on a given tier.
 For details, see Call Graphs.

 Hot Spots: Hot spots sort calls by execution time with the most expensive calls in the snapshot at the top.
 To see the invocation trace of a single call in the lower panel, select the call in the upper panel and use the slider to filter which calls to display as hot spots.
 For example, the following setting filters out all calls faster than 4324 ms from the hot spots list.

 Error Details: Exception stack traces and HTTP error codes.

 DB & Remote Service Calls

 SQL Calls: All SQL queries fired during a request.
 AppDynamics normalizes the queries and by default does not display raw/bind values.
 You can configure SQL capture settings to monitor raw SQL data in the queries.
-Individual calls taking less than 10 ms are not reported.
+Individual calls that take less than 1 second are not reported.